 Nikon D810 and BM-12 monitor cover.

-Nikon still includes a BM-12 clear LCD monitor cover, which I never use.
+Nikon still includes a BM-12 clear LCD monitor cover which I never use.
+The monitor is tough tempered glass; it needs no cover.

 Also included are: